Tag(s): Sales Operations Salesforce

 At New Breed, we talk a lot about the necessity of marketing and sales alignment.
-Your teams need to be in lockstep and enabling one another to work toward common goals.
+Your teams need to be in lockstep and enable one another to work toward common goals.

 The same alignment should exist between your teams’ software.